 To get some expert intel, I headed to both M&S and Rigby & Peller.
 The later is an old-school underwear shop that works very differently from other stores.
 Instead of measuring you, the bra fitters work by sight.
 They just look at your chest and work out which size you are.
 Both Rigby and M&S came back with a 34D.
 Now, while just knowing someone's bra size from looking at their chest does seem like a sort of superpower every breast owner should have, alas, it's not something we can all possess, which is why I got thinking about a bra-size calculator.
 So here is the easy way for everyone to work out their own bra size without having to always go get it fitted.
 Keep scrolling for our guide on how to find out your correct bra size, and you can thank me later.

 Step 1: Band

-To measure around the band part of your bust, which is directly underneath your breasts, make sure you have a soft tape measure to hand, and place it flat against your skin and draw it around your torso.
+To measure around the band part of your bust, which is directly underneath your breasts, make sure you have a soft tape measure to hand, place it flat against your skin, and draw it around your torso.
 Keep as close to under your bust as possible.
 Once you've done that, note down the number in inches.

 Step 2: Bust

 Once you've done the band, then you want to measure the fullest part of your bust.
 Gently take the tape measure and measure it in inches as well.

 Then comes the slightly tricky bit: To work out what your cup size is, you want to subtract your band size from your bust size.
 From the difference between the two sizes, you can work out your cup.
 If the difference is less than 1, then it's AA, 1 means A, 2 means B, 3 means C, 4 means D, 5 means DD, and so on.